Wills and Trusts

-“Springing” Power of Attorneys serve the same purpose as a durable power of attorney, but does not become effective until the principle is declared incompetent.
-It then “springs” into effect and the powers granted become effective.
-This instrument is not favored in that it relies on cumbersome medical and legal proceedings to determine when the principle is incompetent.
+A “springing” Power of Attorney serves the same purpose as a durable power of attorney, but does not become effective until the principle is declared incompetent.
+It “springs” into effect and the powers granted by the principle then become legally effective for the named agent.

 Health Care Instruments

-A Health Care Power of Attorney is a legal document that permits a person to designate an agent to make health care decisions for the principle if the principle’s attending physician or designated physician determines that the principle lacks sufficient understanding or capacity to make or communicate his or her own health care decisions.
+A Health Care Power of Attorney is a legal document that permits a person to designate an agent to make health care decisions for them if their attending physician or designated physician determines that the principle lacks sufficient understanding or capacity to make or communicate his or her own health care decisions.

 A "Living Will" (formally known as a Declaration of Desire for a Natural Death) is a legal document in which